rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

 ### Unsupported

+The following are not supported by array notation:

--   Scripted and external objects
+-   scripted and external objects
--   Non-array namespace members
+-   non-array namespace members
--   Reference loops
+-   reference loops
--   Class instances
+-   class instances
--   Internal representations returned by `⎕OR`
+-   internal representations returned by `⎕OR`

 ### Formal Syntax

-The array notation can be described in this form[^ebnf], where `expression` is any traditional APL expression:
+The array notation can be described in this form, where `expression` is any traditional APL expression:

     value ::= expression | list | block | space
     list  ::= '(' ( ( value sep )+ value? | ( sep value )+ sep? ) ')'